Muhammad-Arshiyan/Responsive-website-landing-page/README.md

 # My Landing Page

 This is a simple landing page created using HTML and CSS.
-It serves as a basic template for showcasing a product or service.

 ## Features